Beta-deformation in Twistor-String Theory: Deformation of the action

 The operator $W_\beta$ leads to a new topological sigma model, that defines the beta-deformed twisted string:

 where $S_0$ is the original lagrangian (\ref{model}).
 We now turn to the explicit computation of this deformation.
 Let us first write $V_\beta^{(0)}$ as:

 The descent equations in (\ref{descent}) is valid only up to equations of motion.
 This fact will lead to a deformation of the BRST operator of the model.
-The first descent equation reads:
+The first descent equation is:

 with

 where $\star$ is the Hodge star operator.
 The second descent equation is:

 Equation (\ref{descent2}) means the new action (\ref{deformedaction}) is no longer invariant under the original BRST operator $Q$, but is invariant under a new, deformed BRST operator: